Anger is a difficult emotion to express and manage. But being angry is a necessary emotion that everyone experiences.

 Dealing with anger

-Sometimes you can feel like your anger is out of control.
+Sometimes you can think or feel like your anger is out of control.
 This can make you feel helpless.

-While venting your anger isn’t helpful, holding in your anger is unhealthy too.
-Letting out anger doesn’t have to be something that is aggressive, or involves outbursts.
+The way you vent your anger may not be helpful.
+But holding in your anger is unhealthy too.
+Letting out anger does not have to be something that is aggressive or involve outbursts.
 If you hold in emotion, it will find a way to come out somewhere.

-You may not be able to control what leads you to feel angry but you can manage your anger.
+You may not always be able to control what leads you to feel angry.
+But you can manage your anger.

 Managing your anger

-- kick a ball, punch a pillow or go for a run
+- kicking a ball, punching a pillow or going for a run

-- write down what you're feeling, if you keep getting angry
+- writing down what you're feeling, if you keep getting angry

 If you keep getting angry or find it difficult to control your anger, talk to someone you trust.
 This could be a friend, family member, GP or counsellor.